-The application of the SuDS Manual requires that the runoff from sites is not only restricted to meet the Greenfield runoff characteristics but also that SuDS systems are utilised to improve the quality of the runoff prior to outfall from the site.
-The various options for the site are considered in outlined in Table 13.
+The application of the SuDS Manual requires that the runoff from sites is not only restricted to meet the Greenfield runoff characteristics but also that SuDS systems are utilised to improve the quality of the runoff prior to outfall from the Site.
+The various options for the Site are considered in outlined in Table 13.

-Mc Susta ost inable SuDS Technique Flood Reduction Pollution Reduction Landscape & Wildlife Rainwater Harvesting $\checkmark$ √ √ Green / Living Roofs ✓ ✓ √ Basins and Ponds - Constructed wetlands - Balancing ponds - Detention basins - Retention ponds ✓ ✓ ✓ Filter Strips and Swales $\checkmark$ $\checkmark$ $\checkmark$ Infiltration Devices - Soakaways $\checkmark$ ✓ $\checkmark$ , Permeable Surfaces and Filter Drains - Gravelled areas - Solid paving blocks - Permeable paving V ✓ Lea Susta ast inable Tanked Systems - Over-sized pipes / tanks - Cellular storage ✓
+Pollution Landscape SuDS Technique Flood Reduction Reduction & Wildlife Most ✓ Rainwater Harvesting Sustainable Green / Living Roofs Basins and Ponds - Constructed wetlands - Balancing ponds - Detention basins - Retention ponds Filter Strips and Swales Infiltration Devices - Soakaways and Infiltration Trenches Permeable Surfaces and Filter Drains - Gravelled areas - Solid paving blocks Least - Permeable paving Sustainable Tanked Systems - Over-sized pipes / tanks - Cellular storage